Joeboy

-Joseph Akinwale Akinfenwa-Donus (born 21 May 1997), known professionally as Joeboy, is a Nigerian singer and songwriter, he is signed to Warner Music Africa in partnership with his record label Young Legend.
+Joseph Akinwale Akinfenwa-Donus (born 21 May 1997), known professionally as Joeboy, is a Nigerian singer and songwriter.
+He is signed to Warner Music Africa in partnership with his record label, Young Legend.
 He was formerly signed by Mr Eazi under emPawa Africa, where he was discovered in 2017, through the emPawa Africa talent incubation program.
-His musical genres are Afro-pop and R&B.

-Early life and career
+Career

 Joeboy began his music career in 2017 with a viral cover of Ed Sheeran's "Shape of You".
 The cover marked his transition from rapping to singing, a decision encouraged by a friend.
 It caught the attention of Nigerian artist and entrepreneur Mr Eazi, who discovered Joeboy on Instagram and invited him to join the emPawa Africa initiative, a program designed to support emerging African artists by providing them with resources to grow their careers.

 The Mr Eazi-assisted track "Fààjí" was released on 26 October 2018; Joeboy used his portion of the grant he received from emPawa100 to shoot a video for the song.

 In early 2019, Joeboy recorded his hit single "Baby" after receiving a beat created by Dëra the Boy and sent to him by producer BeatsbyKO.
 He wrote and recorded the song in just 45 minutes, trying out several choruses before finalizing the hook.
 When Mr Eazi heard the track, he shared it on social media, building anticipation ahead of its release on 1 March 2019.
 With support from emPawa Africa, Joeboy utilized a cost-effective visualizer to promote "Baby", which played a crucial role in the song's viral success.
 He credited the initiative with equipping him to effectively market his music and maintain his independence.
 "Baby" garnered 20 million streams across YouTube and Spotify in 2019.
 The visualizer music video for "Baby" surpassed 31 million views on YouTube.
 Joeboy released the Killertunes-produced track "Beginning" on 15 August 2019, where its accompanying visualizer music video accumulated 23 million views on YouTube.
 In the video, he finds himself developing feelings for a friend whose advances he had initially dismissed.
 Followed by this, he released his debut extended play Love & Light in November 2019 by emPawa Africa.
 It was supported by the singles "Baby" and "Beginning".
 The EP also contains the Mayorkun-assisted track "Don't Call Me" and "All for You".